oat-im/pulsenet-udp/CPP-MANUAL.md

 ### CSH.1: **Naming Conventions: Types, Variables, Functions, Interfaces.**
 <a name="csh1-naming-conventions-types-variables"></a>

 Consistent naming is not optional.
 It is mandatory for code clarity and long-term maintainability.
-If you don’t like it, enjoy working somewhere else.
+If you don't like it, enjoy working somewhere else.

 ---